12 Best Trello Alternatives in 2026

 - Integrations with 40+ tools

 Notion combines documentation, wikis, databases, and lightweight project management in one workspace.
-It is popular with startups and knowledge-heavy teams that need Kanban boards alongside structured documentation — something Trello does not support natively.
+It is popular with startups and knowledge-heavy teams that need Kanban boards alongside structured documentation -- something Trello does not support natively and is moving further away from with its personal productivity pivot.

 Key features: